Jpwaters09/Home-Assistant-Addons/MYST Nodes/README.md

 ## Usage
 1. Create an account at [https://www.mystnodes.com/](https://mystnodes.co/?referral_code=IW6Y6LzQnDtSrfZPhqDZYjfpOEGrsAuE0C2QNuRV)
+2. Create a crypto wallet with MetaMask, then copy your **polygon wallet address** (you will need this later)
-2. Once the add-on is installed, click on 'Open web UI', then follow the setup instructions to link your node.
+3. Once the add-on is installed, click on 'Open web UI', then follow the setup instructions to link your node.
-3. To view node statistics, earnings, and manage settings, visit the same address above at any time.
+4. To view node statistics, earnings, and manage settings, visit the same address above at any time.

 &nbsp;